I am an English teacher who teaches at a state university. I also teach classes online. I write on a variety of topics.

 The queen has a huntsman take Snow White into the woods and tells him to kill her and bring back her lungs.
 But he takes pity on her and lets her go and instead brings back the lungs of a wild boar which the queen then cooks and eats thinking they are Snow White's lungs.

 Snow White finds safety at the cottage of the seven dwarfs but that doesn't last for long since the magic mirror lets the queen know that Snow White still lives.

 The queen disguises herself as a peddler and gives Snow White a beautiful corset which she encourages her to put on.
 When she does, the queen tightens it so tight that Snow White faints and the queen leaves, thinking she is dead.

 But the dwarfs get back in time and loosen it and she lives.

-Of course the queen finds out, disguises herself again, and this times sells her a poisoned comb which Snow White uses and faints again.
+Of course, the queen finds out, disguises herself again, and this time sells her a poisoned comb which Snow White uses and faints again.
 But the dwarfs get back again in time to save her.

 Finally the queen comes back in another disguise and offers her an apple.
 Snow White hesitates but the queen takes a bite of the non poisoned part so Snow White thinks she is safe.

 This time the dwarfs can't revive her so they build a glass coffin for her.
 A passing prince sees her and instantly falls in love.
 The dwarfs pick up the coffin and in doing so the piece of poison apple in Snow White's throat falls out.